vt-middleware/cryptacular/about.md

 was more maintenance burden than benefit.
 We have attempted to build out the useful components and have dropped the overhead.
 The result is a lean extension library for Bouncy Castle that truly adds benefit in terms of capabilities and ease of use.

+This project is unrelated to the [Python module](https://pypi.python.org/pypi/cryptacular/) of the same name.
+It's worth mentioning that we contacted the author of that project for permission to overload the name.